 He was expelled from parliament in terms of Section 129 (1) (k) of the Constitution of Zimbabwe after ZANU-PF informed the National Assembly that they he was no longer a member of the party.

-He showed an interest in Youth and Social Affairs in the Zanu-PF party.
+He showed an interest in Youth and Social Affairs in Zanu-PF.
 In 2004, Mzembi was elected the first runner-up winner of the Zimbabwe Communicator of the Year Award of the British American Tobacco and Zimbabwe Institute of Public Relations prestigious awards.
 In the past the prestigious awards had been won by people like Robert Mugabe, the late Vice Presidents Joshua Nkomo and Simon Muzenda, and former Prime Minister Morgan Tsvangirai, among others.
 Mzembi won this award on the basis of his advocacy work in Agribusiness.
-He was elected in Parliament in 2004 where he held the position of Portfolio Committee Chairperson for Agriculture, Lands and Resettlement.
+He was elected to the House of Assembly in 2004 where he held the position of Portfolio Committee Chairperson for Agriculture, Lands and Resettlement.
 He was subsequently appointed Head of the Zimbabwe Delegation to the ACP/ EO Joint Parliamentary Assembly in Europe.

 Walter Mzembi was reported to have successfully lobbied for Zimbabwe to co-host the UNWTO together with Zambia in August 2013.
 This all worked to the advantage of Zimbabwe as it was put in a good light after years of negative media coverage.
 In turn, there was also a steady influx of tourists visiting Zimbabwe as it was portrayed as safe destination.
 After the successful hosting of the UNWTO in Victoria Falls Mzembi was singled out by President Mugabe as his best minister and the leader bragged about how much Mzembi had put Zimbabwe on the international map.

 On 6 September 2014 - Zanu PF Save Valley ‘looters’ named